Mantellisaurus: The Maidstone specimen and "Mantellodon"

 The discovery of much better specimens of Iguanodon bernissartensis in later years revealed that the horn was actually a modified thumb.
 Still encased in rock, the Maidstone skeleton is currently displayed at the Natural History Museum in London.
 The borough of Maidstone commemorated this find by adding an Iguanodon as a supporter to their coat of arms in 1949.
 This specimen has become linked with the name I. mantelli, a species named in 1832 by Christian Erich Hermann von Meyer in place of I. anglicus, but it actually comes from a different formation than the original I. mantelli/I. anglicus material.
-The Maidstone specimen, also known as Gideon Mantell's "Mantel-piece", and formally labelled NHMUK 3741 was subsequently excluded from Iguanodon.
+The Maidstone specimen, also known as Gideon Mantell's "Mantel-piece" and formally labelled as NHMUK 3741, was subsequently excluded from Iguanodon.

 It was classified as cf. Mantellisaurus by McDonald (2012), as cf. Mantellisaurus atherfieldensis by David Bruce Norman (2012), and made the holotype of a separate genus and species Mantellodon carpenteri by Gregory S. Paul (2012).
 The generic name combines Mantell's name with a Greek odon, "tooth", analogous to Iguanodon.
 The specific name honours Kenneth Carpenter for his work on dinosaurs in general and iguandonts in particular.
 David Norman, in 2013, considered Paul's description of Mantellodon to be inadequate, identical to that given by Paul of Darwinsaurus and entirely incorrect, noting that no dentary is preserved in the holotype specimen, and that the preserved forelimb elements "are gracile, carpals are not preserved, the metacarpals are elongate and slender, and a thumb spike is not preserved".
 Norman considered the holotype specimen of Mantellodon carpenteri to be referable to the species Mantellisaurus atherfieldensis.

 In 2021, a sculpture nicknamed Iggy the Iguanodon based on the Maidstone specimen was unveiled at the Maidstone East station.
 The dinosaur is also featured in Maidstone's coat of arms, and is the only dinosaur featured in a borough's coat of arms in the UK.